yii2tech/spreadsheet/README.md

 ]);
 $exporter->save('/path/to/file.xls');
 ```
+> Note that even the similarity with gridview, columns methods signature is not the same.
+If you need a custom column you can extend [[yii2tech\spreadsheet\Column]]

 While running web application you can use [[\yii2tech\spreadsheet\Spreadsheet::send()]] method to send a result file to
 the browser through download dialog: